top of page

 • Contact details: Name, address, phone number, email.

-• Performance-related data: Photos, videos, and recordings for choir promotion (subject to consent as outlined in the Choir Terms).
+• Performance-related data: Photos, videos, and recordings for choir promotion (subject to consent as outlined in the Choir Terms and Conditions).

 • Payment information: For choir fees, subscriptions, merchandise, or event bookings.